db-migrate/node-db-migrate/README.md

 * unique - true to add unique constraint to the column
 * defaultValue - set the column default value

+__Driver specific options__

+PostgreSQL table options:

+* inherits - specify which table the newly-created table should inherit from

 ### dropTable(tableName, [options,] callback)

 Drop a database table